ethereum/consensus-specs/specs/_features/eip7594/polynomial-commitments-sampling.md

     Recover the missing evaluations for the extended blob, given at least half of the evaluations.
     """

-    # Get the extended domain
+    # Get the extended domain.
+This will be referred to as the FFT domain.
     roots_of_unity_extended = compute_roots_of_unity(FIELD_ELEMENTS_PER_EXT_BLOB)

     extended_evaluation_rbo = [0] * FIELD_ELEMENTS_PER_EXT_BLOB